tessasullivan/lifewire-angular-v2/README.md

 ### License
 All icons on news section are property of Lifewire.
-The envelope icon comes from Icon Finder (http://www.iconfinder.com)
+The envelope icon comes from Icon Finder (http://www.iconfinder.com).
+The speech bubble icon comes from Get Drawings (http://getdrawings.com/speech-bubble-icon).

 Photos - all come from unsplash which publish photos free for use.